GreenShoeGarage/HackerRadio/README.md

 8. Tune FM radio to same frequency
 9. Talk and listen

-Example of the HTTP request:
+Example of the HTTP POST request: http://192.168.4.1/changefrequency?frequency=10230
-http://192.168.4.1/changefrequency?frequency=10230